CANDY-LINE/node-red-contrib-generic-ble/README.md

 node-red-contrib-generic-ble
 ===

-A Node-RED node for providing access to generic BLE **peripheral** devices via GATT.
+A Node-RED node set for providing access to generic BLE **peripheral** GATT characteristics.

-As of v4.0.0, this node is optmized for Linux with BlueZ 5 D-Bus API (HCI socket is no longer used on Linux). macOS and Windows should still work as nothing is modified for these platforms.
+As of v4.0.0, this node is optmized for Linux with BlueZ 5 D-Bus API (HCI socket is no longer used on Linux).
+The node should still work on macOS and Windows as nothing is modified for these platforms.

 Supported operations are as follows: